alanng10/class-lang/Docue/Article/Sande/a.md

 The values syntaxs valid ints are unsigned 64 bits or signed 64 bits.

 StringValue uses 32 bits int as char unit.
+ValueOperate that has StringValue, results memory index of the string struct any of the string value.

 Sande does not need enum.
 Sande has struct type and glob var.